 Let’s take a look at how digital music services can use location based marketing (LBM).
 Marrying the digital experience with the physical world is a smart solution to target brands with the respective music taste and enhance the streaming experience through personalization.
 Proxera has curated real life cases of location based music marketing and we conceptualized some solutions to exemplify the innovative potential of location aware technology.

-Spotify did a video showing how they alert pedestrian users in New York while crossing the streets.
+Spotify created a video showing how they alert pedestrian users in New York while crossing the streets.
 “Over 5,000 pedestrians were killed crossing the street last year.
 Nearly half the death victims were wearing headphones – Safetify”.
 Beacons were installed at the most dangerous intersections.
 They synced the volume to fade down as soon as they get off the sidewalk so users can be more aware of car honks.
 The volume returns once the crossing is complete.

 They are addressing and helping solve social issues by taking control of the listeners’ perception and allowing them to be more alert to car honks.
 Besides the priority that is saving lives, this increases brand affinity and gains respect for taking responsible actions.